Emanuele-20/CV/README.md

 * Work in a fast-paced environment: I have to make fast decisions and work under pressure when the section assigned is busy and that happens regularly.

-* Problem-solving**: I have to always try to find solutions facing unexpected issues, potentially mistakes from the Kitchen or potential mistakes from others waiters that interact with my section.
+* Problem-solving: I have to always try to find solutions facing unexpected issues, potentially mistakes from the Kitchen or potential mistakes from others waiters that interact with my section.

 * Collaborations and Communications: My work involves interaction with other teams (Managers, Bar, Kitchen, Commis) so I constantly improving my communication skills furthermore, I have to know the most important aspects of other teams in order to have a functional and effective collaboration and take the best decisions regarding my job.